 The displays include a complete picture book with literacy activities to enjoy together and at the end of the story a list of suggested books to read and activities to do outdoors.
 There are 18 displays at Hummel park, with each display featuring a page of the deconstructed book.
-The StoryWalk at Hummel Park begins at the playground and follows the trail towards the Splash Pad and Restrooms.
+The StoryWalk at Hummel Park begins at the playground and follows the trail toward the Splash Pad and Restrooms.
 The trail is an easy-to-walk, non-gravel trail for all walking abilities and is accessible for adults and children in wheelchairs.

-Stroller Friendly Hikes for Families
+Stroller-Friendly Hikes for Families

 If you live in Indianapolis, surely you know about or have frequented the Monon Trail.
 Try something a little different next time and make it a fun event!
 Park near the 75th street entrance to the trails and walk south to Broad Ripple.
-Once you hit Broad Ripple you can grab lunch, coffee and snacks, or ice cream at the trailside ice cream parlor BRICS.
+Once you hit Broad Ripple you can grab lunch, coffee, and snacks, or ice cream at the trailside ice cream parlor BRICS.
 Other similar paved trails include the Zionsville Rail Trail, Pennsy Trail in Greenfield, Fisher’s Nickel Plate Trail, and the Fall Creek Trail.
 Note that the north part of the Fall Creek Trail has some crushed rock, so this wouldn’t be great for lightweight strollers.